artisticcheese/artisticcheesecontainer/docs/launching-container.md

 This is full blown OS with vanilla IIS installation running on your OS.

-To make things interesting check how much time it takes to launch 10 instances of IIS on your dev environment
+To make things interesting check how much time it takes to launch 10 instances of operarting system with IIS on your dev environment

 ```
 PS C:\Users\Administrator> measure-command {1..10 | foreach-object {Invoke-ContainerImage -ImageIdOrName microsoft/iis -Detach}}